Moving in!

 • You can find out more about what’s involved in handing over on the Handover section of this site.

-• We are now on a firm trajectory for taking over responsibility for the maintenance of the POS at some point mid-2024.
+• We are now on a firm trajectory for taking over control of the MC in 2026.

 • You can find out more on the Taking Control section of this site.